Evaluating the resolution of AI-based accelerated MR reconstruction using a deep learning-based model observer: Discussion

 There are several limitations to this work.
 First, the current study only focused on the Rayleigh discrimination task as a surrogate for resolution of reconstruction methods.
 However, given the promising performance observed in this study, the proposed DLMO could be extended to other clinically relevant tasks, including lesion detection \cite{li2025estimating} and quantification.
-To assess other issues, such as hallucinations \cite{granstedt2025hallucinations} observed in Fig.~\ref{fig:rec_examples}, \blc{a different testing approach may be appropriate} \cite{kc2024fake,bhadra2021hallucinations}.
+To assess other issues, such as hallucinations \cite{granstedt2025hallucinations} observed in Fig.~\ref{fig:rec_examples}, \blc{a different testing approach may be appropriate} \cite{kc2026sfrc,bhadra2021hallucinations}.
 Second, in this study, we used a U-Net–based post-processing network as a representative AI-based reconstruction method due to its simplicity and widespread use in accelerated MRI.
 However, the proposed \infoclear{DLMO approach} itself is not limited to U-Net.
 The same \infoclear{approach may} be extended to other deep learning reconstruction methods, such as unrolled optimization methods or physics-integrated neural networks.
 Future work may explore the assessment of feasible acceleration factors with these more advanced reconstruction approaches.
-Third, although synthetic brain phantoms generated by the DDPM provided realistic appearance of background structures and were validated to have similar distributions of gray and white matter ratios to those of real brain MR images, it is inevitable that some of DDPM-generated images contained artifacts \cite{deshpande2025rep}.
+Third, although synthetic brain phantoms generated by the DDPM provided realistic appearance of background structures and were validated to have similar distributions of gray and white matter ratios to those of real brain MR images, some of DDPM-generated images contained artifacts \cite{deshpande2025rep}.
 During our data inspection process, some of the DDPM-generated brain images were found to contain obvious skull artifacts (cut-offs or non-smooth skull borderlines), and it was impossible to manually identify all of those artifacts in a large dataset.
 Despite the possible presence of artifacts at the skull of the brain images created by the generative model, the overall structure still provided much more realistic anatomical background statistics than uniform background for testing novel AI-enabled MRI image reconstruction methods.
 In the future, automatic detection and removal of those artifacts-containing synthetic images may be developed to minimize the impact of these artifacts on the estimated image performance.
+It is also important to note that this study does not investigate issues related to generalizability, subgroup analysis, or patient-/acquisition-based covariate effects.
+Rather, before addressing these important considerations, this work questions whether widely used PSNR/SSIM and Likert-based analyses remain appropriate for evaluating the clinical efficacy of new reconstruction methods in the era of AI.

 In summary, the proposed \infoclear{DLMO} provides an efficient, objective, and human-aligned approach for evaluating AI-based accelerated MR reconstruction methods.
 While the considered U-Net reconstruction method produced smoother and more visually appealing reconstructions, evaluation on the Rayleigh discrimination task revealed a potential trade-off between apparent image quality and preservation of diagnostically relevant detail.
 In addition, the \infoclear{DLMO} enables objective, task-based assessment of reconstruction quality \infoclear{while avoiding} physical data acquisition or large-scale human reader studies.
 This makes it a scalable and minimally burdensome tool for evaluating emerging reconstruction methods.
 Moreover, the procedure described in this \infoclear{contribution} can be readily implemented by AI researchers within a computational environment to explore the loss of diagnostic task information due to MR acceleration during algorithm development.